Kayaking

 Safety

 Mobile phone and VHF radio coverage is good.
-Tuross Head Rescue
+Tuross Head Marine

 [VRA - 4473 8111 or 4473 8911] is located on the water’s

-kayak.... and seek out professional training until you are sure
+and seek out professional training until you are sure that you

 Launch Point